digitalrebar/doc/development/api/node.rst

 ~~~~~~~~~~~~~~

 TargetRole is used to troubleshoot problem nodes by putting them into a
-state *hopefully* known working state allows you to put the node back
+*hopefully* known working state which allows you to put the node back
-into sledgehammer so you can take the installed OS out of the picture..
+into sledgehammer so you can take the installed OS out of the picture.
 To do this, set the target role to TargetRole to "rebar managed node"
 and BootEnv to "sledgehammer" then reboot.